ziqinyeow/agno/README.md

 - 🥈 5 winners: $1,000 each
 - 🥇 1 winner: $2,000
 - 🏆 GRAND PRIZE: $5,000 🏆

-Star this repo and follow along to stay updated.

 ### Here's the timeline: